deutsche-nationalbibliothek/casimir-workshop/workbooks/00_inspecting-results-manually.md

 | 1122545479 | 040550729 | FALSE | 0.7565188 | TRUE      |         0 |

-Note, CASIMiR informs you that apparently not all documents were indexed by “method-A”.
-When working with larger data, that is quite common:
+Note, CASIMiR informs you that apparently not all documents were indexed by “artful-accordion”.
+When working with larger data, that is quite
-There are always edge cases with document titles that lead to empty results.
+common: There are always edge cases with document titles that lead to empty results.
 Silence, not SPAM, may also be a feature for an indexing method…

 Provided you don’t know DNB’s label and document ids by heart, you may